Harel00944/Harel-RF-Board-SigGen-Final-Project-/README.md

 GVA-63+ (Mini-Circuits) — Wideband RF amplifier providing approximately 18–21 dB of gain across the band.

-Filter Bank (Mini-Circuits LFCG Series) — Selectable filters for harmonic suppression and signal conditioning.
+Filter Bank (Mini-Circuits ) — Selectable filters for harmonic suppression and signal conditioning.

-RF Switches (SKY13322-375LF) — SP4T GaAs RF switches used for routing between the filter bank, test output, and main signal path.
+RF Switches  — SP4T  RF switches used for routing between the filters in the filter bank , test output, and main signal path.

  Features